kontena/kontena/docs/using-kontena/health-check.md

 # Health checks

 Kontena comes with a mechanism to define a custom health check for each service.
-By default Kontena will only monitor the existence of service instances (containers) and will re-deploy / re-schedule a service in the case off lost instances.
+By default Kontena will only monitor the existence of service instances (containers) and will re-deploy or reschedule a service in the case of lost instances.

 Sometimes the container will exist but the application running within the container becomes unresponsive.
-For such cases a custom application level health check will detect that.
+In such cases, a custom application-level health check will detect the unresponsive application.

 ## Configuring a custom health check